Permafrost/TundraTN/README.md

     * `$pipeline` is an optional IData document containing arbitrary variables which can be used to influence the splitting process.

+    * `$content.type.input` is the MIME media type that describes the format of the bizdoc content being split.
+For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
+Defaults to the content type specified on the bizdoc content part.

+    * `$content.type.output` is the MIME media type that describes the format of all the resulting split contents.
+For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.

     * `$schema.input` is the optional name of the Integration Server document reference or flat file schema to use to parse the bizdoc content into an IData structure.
 Defaults to the parsing schema specified on the